The Silent World of Nicholas Quinn: Adaptations

 The novel was adapted as the second episode of the Inspector Morse TV series in 1987.
 The adaptation remained faithful to the source material, the only noticeable changes being the omission of much of the material prior to Quinn's murder.
 The television version begins with him already employed by the syndicate.
-The film watched by the characters viewed was changed to Last Tango in Paris.
+The film watched by the characters was changed to Last Tango in Paris.

 The cast included John Thaw as Inspector Endeavour Morse, Kevin Whately as Sergeant Robert Lewis, Barbara Flynn as Monica Height, Michael Gough as Philip Ogleby, Clive Swift as Dr Bartlett, Anthony Smee as Dr Roope, Roger Lloyd-Pack as Donald Martin, Lyndam Gregory as Sergeant Dixon, Phil Nice as Nicholas Quinn.